Ei3-kw/weTrippin/trips/south-america/South America.md

 - Stay at a CS

 ### Jul 4th (Wed)
 > should we break this day into two and stay one more night here?
-- Mirador Yanahuara Lookout - Miguel Grau, Yanahuara, Arequipa (Sunrise/ sunset timelapse)
+YES
 - Casa del Moral - Calle Moral 318, Arequipa (1-2h)
+- The Museum of Andean Sanctuaries - Calle la Merced 110, Arequipa (2h?)
+- Mirador Yanahuara Lookout - Miguel Grau, Yanahuara, Arequipa (sunset timelapse)
+- Stay at CS

+### Jul 5th (Thu)
+- Sunrise timelapse
 - Monasterio de Santa Catalina - Santa Catalina 301, Arequipa (2-3h)
-- The Museum of Andean Sanctuaries - Calle la Merced 110, Arequipa (2h?)
+- Pick up shits from CS
 - Night bus to Cusco

-### Jul 5th (Thu)
+### Jul 6th (Fri)
 - Grocery shopping at Cusco
 - (TODO) - where to leave our shit
 	- maybe stay a night in a hotel in Cusco idk